Gingaling/open-weather-map-api/README.md

 api.openweathermap.org/data/2.5/weather?zip={ZIP CODE},us&units=imperial&appid={API KEY}
 ```

+Once your key works, set up a static site in this repository with an HTML page, as well as files for CSS and JS.

 ## Your page should have:
 - An input field for a user to enter a zip code
 - A submit button